protontypes/open-sustainable-technology/README.md

 ### Renewable Energy Integration

+> **What?** The process of reliably and sustainably incorporating renewable energy sources like solar, wind, and hydropower into the existing energy grid system.

+> **How?** These tools help model power systems with distributed and renewable energy resources; explore sector coupling options; and faciliate the planning and deployment of renewable energy solutions.

 - [OPEN](https://github.com/EPGOxford/OPEN) - The framework combines distributed energy resource modelling (e.g. for PV generation sources, battery energy storage systems, electric vehicles), energy market modelling, power flow simulation and multi-period optimisation for scheduling flexible energy resources.
 - [SESMG](https://github.com/SESMG/SESMG) - An energy system model generator with the focus on the optimization of urban energy systems.
 - [optihood](https://github.com/SPF-OST/optihood) -  A python-based framework to optimize the investment in alternative energy technologies as well as the operation of available energy resources for decentralized energy networks on a neighbourhood-scale.